-‘Star Wars’ Machete Order Viewing: Where Does ‘Rogue One’ Fit (Spoilers)
+‘Star Wars’ Machete Order Viewing: Where Does ‘Rogue One’ Fit [Spoilers]

 Machete Order then, is the way to go.
 This viewing order takes a six movie arc that was about Anakin Skywalker and returns the focus to Luke, the person on the hero’s journey.
 Watching II and III right after the revelation that Darth Vader is Luke’s father allows you to experience a time shift, showing you that Vader is Luke’s dad and not just having Yoda tell you.

-As the inventor, Rod Hilton, says,
+As the inventor, Rod Hilton describes why the Machete Order makes the most sense.

 “The prequel backstory comes at the perfect time, because The Empire Strikes Back ends on a huge cliffhanger.
 Han is in carbonite, Vader is Luke’s father, and the Empire has hit the rebellion hard.
 Delaying the resolution of this cliffhanger makes it all the more satisfying when Return of the Jedi is watched.”